 In the summer of 1995, Miklos Illovszky was the managing partner of High-Tech Consulting, Ltd., a consulting firm based in Budapest.
 The firm had been formed in 1993, when three former executives of Müszertechnika formed a partnership to advise foreign companies seeking entrance into the Hungarian market.
 (Müszertechnika is a computer supplier.
 Established in 1981 it was the first, post-1950, private company in Hungary.)
 The advice was originally on how to set up successful affiliates and subsidiaries, but by mid-1994 High-Tech was supplying information on dealing with financial, managerial, and marketing crisis management.
-The early 1990s gold-rush mentality of foreigners in Hungary.
+The early 1990s gold-rush mentality of foreigners in Hungary had changed; they were no longer satisfied with merely a presence in Hungary.
 The work of advising the established foreign companies on adapting to the Hungarian ways of doing business was the next booming market for locally based consultants.